Because there’s more to the Internet than UpToDate…

 - Shotgun Histology is useful because a real-time instructor describes what he sees directly to you.
 It’s like having a multi-headed scope on Youtube.

-- Blue Histology is an amazing resource for practice questions and references for med school histology.
+- Blue Histology is a great resource for practice questions and references for med school histology.

 - Also check out this resource from Boston University, for all of you who mix up sections of esophagus and vagina–Common Confusions in Histology…and how to avoid them!